Smiths Group Looks Interesting After Extensive M&A

-British industrial company Smiths Group PCL (OTCPK:SMGKF, OTCPK:SMGZY) is trading at a decent valuation due to the fact that many divisions have been bought and sold through M&A in the past few years.
+British industrial company Smiths Group plc (OTCPK:SMGKF, OTCPK:SMGZY) is trading at a decent valuation due to the fact that many divisions have been bought and sold through M&A in the past few years.
 The company makes industrial seals, syringes and the equipment that goes with it in the medical field, X-rays and scanners for airports, and many other devices.
 Stocks like this can be a buy after M&A as the market cannot quite gauge how to value the company.

 The stock trades for £15.61, there are 395.69 million shares, and the market cap is £6.176 billion ($8.01 billion).
 It takes $1.31 to buy one pound.
 The dividend is 43.25 pence and the dividend yield is 2.77%.
 Earnings per share are £1.42 and the price to earnings ratio is 11.
 Pretty decent valuation.